xcapdevila/credit-card-generator/README.md

 # Credit Card Generator

-Utility program to help you generate random *(fake but technically valid)* credit cards for testing purposes.
+Utility program to help you generate random *(dummy but technically valid)* credit cards for testing purposes.

 <br>